Hotel Alexandria: Decay

 The Palm Court, by the early 1970s, was in relatively good shape, and was declared as a city historic-cultural landmark on March 3, 1971.
 By this time, there had been a gradual westward movement of the entire downtown business district.
 The old heart of Los Angeles along Broadway was abandoned and a new downtown grew up west of the Biltmore along Figueroa.
 In the early 1980s, the hotel housed "Disco 500" on the first floor.
 The hotel's decline was becoming noticeable with low occupancy and shabby interiors.
-It was gradually transformed into a Single Room Occupancy or SRO hotel, housing long-term low-income residents.
+It was gradually transformed into a single-room occupancy or SRO hotel, housing long-term low-income residents.
 Its location near Los Angeles's Skid Row meant that it had long since ceased to attract overnight guests.
 During this period the building became notorious for drug crime and its generally dangerous character.

 Rebirth

-In 2005, as the area around the hotel was gradually transformed with the conversion of numerous buildings to expensive lofts, the new owners of the hotel converted it permanently into an apartment building.
+In 2005, as the area around the hotel was gradually transformed with the conversion of numerous buildings to residential lofts, the new owners of the hotel converted it permanently into an apartment building.
 Remodeling was conducted gradually, as short-term tenants moved out.
 The building today contains a mix of market rate and subsidized housing.
 The building was declared a historic place.
 Its elegant ballrooms are frequently rented for events, filming and weddings.
 From 2010 to 2014, its lobby featured The Gorbals, a restaurant run by Top Chef winner Ilan Hall.